tesseract-olap/tesseract/tesseract-server/src/logic_layer/README.md

 ## Constructing Queries

+The base URL for the logic layer is `/data`.
+The accepted parameters are:

 - `cube` (str): Specifies the cube the query will be performed against.
 - `drilldowns` (list): Comma separated list of level names for each desired drilldown.
 Each level name may or may not be wrapped in square brackets.
 Note that levels with a comma in their name, require the use of square brackets to work properly.
 Examples:
     - `[drill 1],[drill 2]`